sassafracas/takehome/README.md

 Authentication for Users has already been implemented using the Clearance gem, so you will be able to sign up new Users and login as existing Users.

-**Please read the instructions carefully when completing the excercises below**.
+**Please read the instructions carefully when completing the exercises below**.
 If you get stuck or anything is unclear, please feel free to reach out to us.

 # Prerequisites
 To run the application you'll need the following: